 Mrs. Mackenzie now sounded every inch the daughter of a general when she said,

 "Indeed not.
 You can get Major Lee to write out the leave permissions in the morning.
 Best to leave the invites to me.
-I know a few ladies on that Hos[ital's charity committee.
+I know a few ladies on that hospital's charity committee.
 They owe me a favor or two.
-Don't forget to send the Office of the Prime Minister notice of your officers attending the Ball.
+Don't forget to send the Office of the Prime Minister notice of your officers attending the ball.
 He will then have to wangle an invite for you and me.
 Not what will we wear?
 Your dress uniform will have to go to the cleaners.
 My best dress will have to go to Andre.
 He is the best in the city.
 I hear that even Mary Feelgood uses him for her daughter's dresses.
 Now how old are they?
 Let me see the oldest is Hera.
 Yes she is old enough.
-Some might say a bit too old for a Ball but no daughter of Abraham Feelgood is ever too old.
+Some might say a bit too old for a ball but no daughter of Abraham Feelgood is ever too old.
 Then there is Hilda Feelgood.
-Yes she is just old enough....
+Yes she is just old enough to be eligible for our young officers....
 So now who to call first?..."

 Abraham Feelgood was another husband who was glad of a distracted wife.
-Though he loved Mary, Abraham Feelgood loved business better.
-He loved to make money of course but after the first billion he lost interest in the mere accumulation of wealth.
-Nowadays he was more interested in the power his wealth could attract.
-This meant alliances.
+Though he loved Mary, Abraham Feelgood loved his business better.
+He worked hard to make money of course but after the first billion he had lost interest in the mere accumulation of wealth.
+Nowadays he was more interested in the power his wealth could attain.
+This meant alliances!
 Abraham Feelgood had being buying politicians for decades.
 But politicians came and went.
-Even Prime Ministers did not last for any extended length of time.
-Particularly in Australia, politicians had short power life cycles.
+Even Prime Ministers did not last for any extended length of time, particularly in Australia.
+Even top politicians had short power life cycles.
 But the rich families simply switched from the last to the newest political guru.
-These rich families held the reins of power.
+These rich families secretly held the real reins of power.
 The richest man in Australia, Abraham Feelgood, was determined to be the driving force behind all future political power games.

-This Charity Ball that his wife ran every year was a golden opportunity to curry favor with the rich families.
+This Hospital Charity Ball that his wife ran every year was a golden opportunity to curry favor with other rich families.
 Abraham Feelgood had done favors for many of the rich city families.
-He gave prospective husbands highly paid jobs, got rid of undesirables by any means available and directly funded any business ventures that would bind rich families to his future interests.
+He gave prospective husbands highly paid jobs, making sure to directly fund any business ventures that would bind rich families to his future interests.

 Now he was going to cash in a few favors.
 Abraham Feelgood had decided to win the support of the second richest family in the harbor city.
 This he would do the old fashioned way.
-Marriage was still more about money and wealth in the social circles with too much of both.
+Marriage was still really about money and wealth in the highest social circles with too much of both.
 The Horan family had a highly eligible son.
-The Feelgood family had two eligible young women.
-All three would be at this year's Charity Ball.
+The Feelgood family had one very eligible young woman.
+Both of them would be at this year's charity ball.
 Any marriage proposal would be the start of a family merger that would increase Abraham's Feelgood's power base.
-The Horan Family were the richest family in the harbor city after the Feelgoods.
 Lucas Horan was unmarried and available.
 But not for long if Abraham Feelgood had his way.
-Now all he had to do was convince his daughters and his wife.
+Now all he had to do was convince his oldest daughter and his wife.

 The Feelgood Hospital Charity Ball was always going to be a big media event in Australia's largest harbor city.
-On the night the media pack had their hounds, their photographers, and their weapons -their microphones.
-So arrivals had to leave their stretch limos at the entrance to the largest ballroom in the southern hemisphere.
+On the night of the ball a large media pack had their hounds, their photographers, and their weapons - microphones primed and ready.
+All arrivals had to leave their stretch limos at the entrance to the largest ballroom in the southern hemisphere.
 The carpet to the ballroom entrance was not red it was golden.
-The rich families of the eastern seaboard paraded their most eligible bachelors and bachelorettes up this golden carpet as a rite of passage.
+The rich families of that eastern seaboard city paraded their most eligible bachelors and bachelorettes up this golden carpet as a rite of passage.
 On entering the ballroom the well dressed young rich kids had to descend a small flight of stairs.
 As for the carefully chosen young naval officers well they had to be brought in by a side door but where still eager to attend.
-When a large coach arrived some time later it was also directed to this side entrance.
+When a yet another large coach arrived some time later it was also directed to this side entrance.

 As Hera handed out her last partner suggestion, receiving a grateful kiss from some veteran maiden, a man approached her with a saunter.
 Looking up Hera stopped him in his tracks with a stare that would strip paint off a cruise liner.
 She said in a threatening tone of voice,